 Solvay is a somewhat small village located in the state of New York.
 With a population of 6,425 people and two constituent neighborhoods, Solvay is the 263rd largest community in New York.

+Solvay is a somewhat ethnically-diverse village.
 The people who call Solvay home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Solvay residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Solvay include Irish, German, French , and Polish.
+The greatest number of Solvay residents report their race to be White, followed by Asian.
+Important ancestries of people in Solvay include Irish, German, Polish, and French .

 The most common language spoken in Solvay is English.
 Other important languages spoken here include Spanish and Slavic languages.